Tobzid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The file iacta will be in the working directory
+not in directory with .js